grpc/proposal/A41-xds-rbac.md

 Multi-valued metadata is represented as the concatenation of the values along with a `,` (comma, no added spaces) separator, as permitted by HTTP and gRPC.
 The Content-Type provided by the client must be used; not a hard-coded value.
-(TODO: support binary headers?)
-Binary headers are represented in their base64-encoded form, although we rarely expect binary header matchers.
+Binary headers are represented in their base64-encoded form, although we rarely expect binary header matchers other than presence-checking.
-(TODO: what about 'grpc-'-prefixed headers?)

 [hop-by-hop headers]: https://datatracker.ietf.org/doc/html/rfc7230#section-6.1
 [hop-by-hop header list]: https://datatracker.ietf.org/doc/html/rfc2616#section-13.5.1